 What to Do About the Internet of Things

-A recent study of IoT vulnerabilities reported between November 2015 and September 2016 found that 100% of them were completely avoidable — all preventable if the device manufacturers and developers had implemented security and privacy principles outlined in the Online Trust Alliance’s IoT Trust Framework.
+A recent study of IoT vulnerabilities reported between November 2015 and September 2016 found that 100% of them were completely avoidable -- all preventable if the device manufacturers and developers had implemented security and privacy principles outlined in the Online Trust Alliance's IoT Trust Framework.
+The organization's framework notes the following eight items as the most glaring points of vulnerability:- Insecure credential anagement including making administrative controls open and discoverable

 - Not adequately and accurately disclosing consumer data collection and sharing policies and practices